vim-advent-calendar/ideas/markzen-mappings.md

 # Mappings

-[NOTE]

-Late af, sorry about that.

-Just pushing to repo to show progress, there is still a lot to fix:
-- typos
-- *much* better titles
-- add all links to vim documentation

-Also, the article might be spit into two parts, depending on what is left ot add.

-Won't be able to work on it this week-end, will try and finish it by next Wednesday.

-[/NOTE]

-## On Mappings And Vim Design
+## On The Genealogy of Modality

-What makes Vim so different from other editors is, arguably, its rich set of motions commands.
-Once you can move around with precision, you not only gain time, as you don't need to reach for the mouse, but you can also turn pretty much every modification into 'programs', either to accomplish ad hoc tasks via recorded macros, or to address more general cases, thanks to commands, functions--and mappings.
+What makes Vim so different from other editors is, arguably, its rich set of motion commands.
+Once you can move around with precision, you not only gain time, as you don't need to reach for the mouse, but you can also turn pretty much every modification into tiny "programs", either to accomplish ad hoc tasks via recorded macros, or to address more general cases, thanks to commands, functions--and mappings.

 A mapping is the binding of a key or a sequence of keys, called the *left-hand